BetMGM Signs Sports Betting Deal With Detroit Lions

-The Lions-BetMGM deal coincides with legislative advances aimed at bringing mobile betting in Michigan.
+The Lions-BetMGM deal coincides with legislative advances aimed at bringing mobile betting to Michigan.
 Retail betting resumed in March at MGM Detroit before it was forced to shut down due to the pandemic.

-In a bid to compensate for the lost revenue, the authorities are working ward to introduce online sports betting.
-Many experts believe online casino gaming will be available to the Michigan residents by the end of 2020.
+In a bid to compensate for the lost revenue, the authorities are working hard to introduce online sports betting.
+Many experts believe online casino gaming will be available to Michigan residents by the end of 2020.

 The Michigan Gaming Control Board (MGCB) will conduct a virtual hearing on September 23 for further deliberations.